YamagutiSenior/clone_simple_notes/docs/content/getting_started/lesson_3_setting_up_and_configuring_the_security_scanners_and_policies/_index.md

 5. The **Apache License 2.0** should now be added with a confirmation

-6. Follow Steps 3-5 for **GNU Affero General Public License v3 or later (AGPLv3+)**
+6. Follow Steps 3-5 for **GNU Affero General Public License v3 or later (AGPLv3+)** **Note:** Make sure you type it completely as is, and don't select from the dropdown, License Scanning currently requires exact patterns

 ## Step 5: Setting up Merge-Request Approvals (Licenses)